ABOUT

 Passport

 Make sure your passport does not expire, ideally, within 6 months of your travel date.
 You never know what could happen and you might need, or want, to stay longer, and you will need a valid passport to do so.
 Your passport is your way in, and out, of every county in the world, and an essential tool to be allowed access aboard flights, as well as staying at hotels.
 Each hotel will need to make a copy of your passport upon check-in for legal and safety reasons.
 It is a good idea to keep your passport safe, and will not be necessary to carry around during the day.
 Some people feel more comfortable having it on them at all times, while others prefer to leave it locked in their bag at the hotel during the day.
-I usually leave mine in my bag at the hotel, as you won’t need it during the day.
-However it is a good idea to at least carry a copy of it with you, either on your phone, or in your wallet, just in case a copy might be needed for some reason.
+I usually leave mine in my bag, or in a locked safe in the hotel room, as you won’t need it during the day.
+However it is a good idea to at least carry a photocopy of it with you, either on your phone, or in your wallet, just in case a copy might be needed for some reason.
+Also photocopy the last page with the barcode found at the end of your passport book, as it will be useful if you ever need to apply for a new passport if lost.
 Make sure to store your passport in an RFID sleeve anytime you are not using it, to protect it and your identity from machines that can capture that information when you least expect it.

 Visas & Vaccination Cards